dustinpfister/blog_posts/_posts/vuejs-if.md

 ---
-title: vue if conditional directive
+title: vue if conditional directive and other options
 date: 2019-05-22 06:20:00
 tags: [vuejs]
 layout: post
 categories: vuejs
 id: 456
-updated: 2019-05-23 19:24:01
+updated: 2019-05-23 19:24:59
-version: 1.3
+version: 1.4
 ---

 The [vue if](https://vuejs.org/v2/guide/conditional.html) directive in vuejs can be used when making templates to create an element or not based on a condition.It can come in handy when working out a template, but there are other options as well when it comes to using render methods for example an actual javaScript if statement can be used.
+Never the less this will be q quick post on the vue if directive, and some alternative options as well in vuejs.

 <!-- more -->